Edea191/balancefrontendmasters/README.md

 - [Author](#author)

 ## Overview
-Chalange from frontendmentor modify to change value
+Chalange from frontendmentor modified to change value

 ### The challenge